Valaa-Technologies/valaa-vault/DEVOPS.md

 Note: this applies to architectural decisions and automations only.
-Interactive content in valospace is not limited from using an authollery to update authorities (although it is still recommended to keep such valospace applications deployments separate from the authorities they are used to control).
+Interactive content in valospace is not limited from using an opspace to update authorities (although it is still recommended to keep such valospace applications deployments separate from the authorities they are used to control).

-valma authollery commands: `vlm build-release` `vlm deploy-release`
+valma opspace commands: `vlm build-release` `vlm deploy-release`

 ### 4.4.1.
 ValOS core vs. auxiliary authorities